wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

     ![image](./media/2017-06-22_09_05_00.png)

-1. If the drop-down next to `Azure subscription` does not offer you your subscription, click on `Manage`:
+1. If the drop-down next to `Azure subscription` does not offer you your subscription or the drop-down next to `App Service name` does not offer you your Azure Web app resource (give it a moment after selecting the subscription), click on `Manage`:

     ![image](./media/2017-06-22_11_35_00.png)